ObengKojo23/chinook-sql-analytics/docs/findings_report.md

 - **Promote the Long Tail:** Create discovery playlists to surface under-promoted tracks.
 - **Curated Editorial Playlists:** Rotate tracks monthly to balance exposure between popular and niche items.
 - **Artist Spotlight Campaigns:** Feature artists with deep catalogues to drive repeat engagement.
 - Maintain classical flagships (evergreen search demand) but **rebalance playlist real estate** toward genres/artists with higher commercial impact.

 ### 📌 **Management Takeaway:**
-The company’s catalog features strong top performers such as Lenny Kravitz and classic rock compilations, but also presents underexposed long-tail tracks that are missing from playlists or generating low sales.
+The compan's catalog features strong top performers such as Lenny Kravits and classic rock compilations, but also presents underexposed long-tail tracks that are missing from playlists or generating low sales.
 By focusing on curated editorial playlists and artist spotlights, the catalog can achieve better balance, providing greater exposure to niche tracks while maintaining the popularity of classical and evergreen pieces.
 This approach will enhance repeat engagement and diversify the revenue stream.

 ---

 ## 5️⃣ Team Performance (Support Reps as Account Managers)